ic-labs/django-icekit/README.rst

 ..
 The following is taken from docs/includes/intro.rst.
 Keep synchronised.

-GLAMkit is a next-generation Python CMS by `the Interaction Consortium <http://interaction.net.au>`__, designed especially for the cultural sector.
+GLAMkit is a next-generation CMS by `the Interaction Consortium <http://interaction.net.au>`__, designed especially for the cultural sector.

-GLAMkit has publishing and workflow tools for teams of content professionals, and a powerful content framework, based on django-fluent.
+GLAMkit has rich Events, Collections and storytelling tools for teams of content professionals in public-facing institutions, supported by a powerful content framework, based on django-fluent.
 Everything is written in Python, using the Django framework.

 `Read the documentation for the latest release <http://docs.glamkit.com>`_